witt3rd/qa-store/README.md

 - Metadata support for filtering and additional information
 - Vector-based similarity search for efficient querying
 - Persistent storage using ChromaDB
+- Tree structure for organizing questions hierarchically
+- Automatic generation of question-answer pairs from text
+- Priority-based question suggestion system
+- Visualization of the question tree

 ## Installation